 Based on the IoT application model presented above we created a corresponding language the constructs of which are described using an EBNF grammar.
 This language can be used to define activities, as well as basic control flow operations (namely sequential, parallel, choice and merge) enabling their composition into complex orchestrations, and to define the associated individual and composition properties.
-Upon instantiation of the orchestration structure is replaced with the actual components implementing said orchestration.
+Upon instantiation of the orchestration, the abstract definition of the orchestration structure is replaced with the actual components implementing said orchestration.
 This grammar, which is a textual representation of the IoT application model presented above, is shown in Table 6.